Total TimePrep: 45 min. Bake: 10 min. + cooling

 - Candy pumpkins

 - In a large saucepan over low heat, melt butter.
 Stir in marshmallows until melted.
 Remove from heat.
 Stir in cereal until well coated.
-With a buttered spatula, press into a greased 13-in. x 9-in. pan.
+With a buttered spatula, press into a greased 13x9-in. pan.
 Cool.

 - Beat cookie dough and flour until combined.
 On a lightly floured surface, roll out dough to 1/4-in. thickness.
 Trace tombstone pattern onto waxed paper; cut out 16 tombstones from dough.
 Place 2 in. apart on ungreased baking sheets.

 - Along bottom edge of each cookie, insert two toothpicks halfway into dough.
 Bake at 350° until edges are golden brown, 8-10 minutes.
 Remove to wire racks to cool.

 - In a large resealable plastic bag, combine water and green food coloring.
 Add coconut; seal bag and shake to coat.
-Toast coconut; set aside.
+Toast coconut in a shallow pan in a 350° oven for 5-10 minutes or cook in a skillet over low heat until golden brown, stirring occasionally.
+Set aside.
 Using black paste food coloring, tint frosting gray.
 Frost sugar cookies; decorate with brown decorating icing.